-- The sponsor has specific protocols for evaluating contract renewal that include a rubric with renewal criteria. - The renewal rubric takes into account a high-stakes review that aligns to the performance framework in the - The results of the high-stakes review are evaluated and account for at least 67 percent of contract renewal scoring. - The rubric identifies the lowest possible points that a school must earn to have its contract renewed. - The protocols require each reviewer to score and document the rating for each selection criteria. - Reviewers are trained on the protocols prior to reviewing contract renewals.
+- The sponsor has specific protocols for evaluating contract renewal that include a rubric with renewal criteria. - The renewal rubric takes into account a high-stakes review that aligns to the performance framework in the contract. - The results of the high-stakes review are evaluated and account for at least 67 percent of contract renewal scoring. - The rubric identifies the lowest possible points that a school must earn to have its contract renewed. - The protocols require each reviewer to score and document the rating for each selection criteria. - Reviewers are trained on the protocols prior to reviewing contract renewals.

-FAILURE OF THE SPONSOR TO SUBMIT PROTOCOLS FOR EVALUATING CONTRACT RENEWAL OR EVIDENCE THAT REVIEWERS RECEIVE TRAINING ON THE RENEWAL PROTOCOLS WILL RESULT IN THE SPONSOR RECEIVING 0 POINTS FOR THIS STANDARD.
+FAILURE OF THE SPONSOR TO SUBMIT PROTOCOLS FOR EVALUATING CONTRACT RENEWAL OR EVIDENCE THAT ALL REVIEWERS RECEIVE ANNUAL TRAINING ON THE RENEWAL PROTOCOLS WILL RESULT IN THE SPONSOR RECEIVING 0 POINTS FOR THIS STANDARD.

-1 Point 2 Points 3 Points 4 Points The sponsor submitted evidence of written protocols for evaluating contract renewal. -or- There is evidence that reviewers receive training on the protocols.
-The sponsor submitted evidence of written protocols for evaluating and scoring individual renewal criteria and the results of the high-stakes review that aligns with the performance framework. -and- There is evidence that reviewers receive training on the protocols.
-2-Point Requirements -and- The sponsor's submitted written protocols for evaluating contract renewal include a rubric (per the definition contained in this Quality Rubric) for all renewal criteria and the high-stakes review results. -and- The sponsor's rubric includes a cut score that identifies the lowest possible points the school must earn to have its contract renewed. -and- New reviewers receive training on the protocols and rubrics.
+1 Point 2 Points 3 Points 4 Points The sponsor submitted evidence of written protocols for evaluating contract renewal. -and- There is evidence that all reviewers receive annual training on the protocols and rubrics.
+1-Point Requirements - and - The sponsor submitted evidence of written protocols for evaluating and scoring individual renewal criteria and the results of the high-stakes review that aligns with the performance framework.
+2-Point Requirements -and- The sponsor's submitted written protocols for evaluating contract renewal include a rubric (per the definition contained in this Quality Rubric) for all renewal criteria and the high-stakes review results. -and- The sponsor's rubric includes a cut score that identifies the lowest possible points the school must earn to have its contract renewed.
 3-Point Requirements -and- The sponsor submitted evidence it requires each reviewer to individually score and document the rating for each renewal criteria. -and- All reviewers receive training on the protocols and rubrics annually, which includes reviewer calibration. -and- The results of the high-stakes review are evaluated and account for at least 67 percent of contract renewal scoring.